cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 >**NOTE:** Even though we are adding the conditional logic to the `nodejs-app/Jenkinsfile.template` Pipeline script in the **custom-marker-pipelines** repository we are actually creating a new branch in the **helloworld-nodejs** repository which is the one configured as the **Repository** for the **helloworld-nodejs** Multibranch Pipeline project on your Team Master.  <p><img src="img/intro/conditional_multibranch_config.png" width=600/>

 1. Navigate to and open the GitHub editor for the **nodejs-app/Jenkinsfile.template** file in your forked **customer-marker-pipelines** repository
-2. Insert the following stage after the existing **Test** stage and commit the change and note the `beforeAgent true` option - this setting will result in the `when` condition being evaluated before acquiring an `agent` for the `stage`:
+2. Insert the following stage after the existing **Test** stage, commit the change and note the `beforeAgent true` option - this setting will result in the `when` condition being evaluated before acquiring an `agent` for the `stage`:

 ```
       stage('Build and Push Image') {